genital-autonomy-collective/genital-autonomy-collective.github.io/source/faq.md

-Genital Autonomy in short is the right to be free from any non-consensual genital alteration surgeries as a minor or coerced adult including [intersex] 'corrective' surgeries, male and female circumcision which are also known as IGM, MGM and FGM respectively.
+Genital Autonomy in short is the right to be free from any non-consensual genital alteration surgeries as a minor or coerced adult including [intersex] 'corrective' surgeries, male and female circumcision.
+These are also known as IGM, MGM and FGM respectively..

 [intersex]: https://interactadvocates.org/faq/